msievers/mighty_struct/README.md

 # MightyStruct

 MightyStruct is a Enumerable wrapper which gives deep method access to object properties using method notation (just like `OpenStruct`).
-It tries to combine several approaches from other projects.
+It tries to combine several approaches from other projects

 * easy creation from existing hashes/arrays
 * deep method access